Multi-document Summarization via Deep Learning Techniques: A Survey

 \subsection{ROUGE}

-\textsl{Recall-Oriented Understudy for Gisting Evaluation (ROUGE)} \cite{lin2004rouge} is a collection of evaluation indicators and is one of the most essential metrics for many natural language processing tasks, including machine translation, single document summarization and multi-document summarization.
-ROUGE obtains prediction/ground-truth similarity score through comparing automatically generated summaries with a set of corresponding human-written references word-wisely.
-As such an important evaluation metric, ROUGE has many variants to measure the candidate abstracts in a variety of ways \cite{lin2004rouge}.
-The commonly used ones are ROUGE-N and ROUGE-L.
+\textsl{Recall-Oriented Understudy for Gisting Evaluation (ROUGE)} \cite{lin2004rouge} is a collection of evaluation indicators that is one of the most essential metrics for many natural language processing tasks, including machine translation and text summarization.
+ROUGE obtains prediction/ground-truth similarity scores through comparing automatically generated summaries with a set of corresponding human-written references.
+ROUGE has many variants to measure candidate abstracts in a variety of ways \cite{lin2004rouge}.
+The most commonly used ones are ROUGE-N and ROUGE-L.